Faculty Expert Profile

 - Johns Hopkins Information Security Institute

-Matthew Green is a professor at the Johns Hopkins University's Information Security Institute.
+Matthew Green is an associate professor at the Johns Hopkins University's Information Security Institute.
 Green's research primarily focuses on applied cryptography.
 He explores techniques for privacy-enhanced information storage, anonymous payment systems, and bilinear map-based cryptography.

 He is one of the creators of the Zerocash protocol, which is used by the Zcash cryptocurrency, and a founder of an encryption startup Zeutro.
 He was formerly a partner in Independent Security Evaluators, a custom security evaluation and design consultancy and currently consults independently.
 From 1999-2003, he served as a senior technical staff member at AT&T Laboratories/Research in Florham Park, N.J.